dodevs/datatables/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

+## To use DataTables default UI Theme

+Run `npm install datatables.net-dt` and import styles from node_modules

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.